 In the late 1970s, Jack & Gerald Brisco discovered a young talent in Florida that they referred to Matsuda as a potential trainee.
 In 1984, that man won the WWE Championship and became synonymous with WWE as it began its expansion into a global phenomenon.
 That man, of course, is none other than Hulk Hogan.

-Also in 1984, however, the Briscos made their own impact in terms of helping WWE's national expansion.
+Also in 1984, the Briscos made their own impact in terms of helping WWE's national expansion.
 That summer, he and Jack -- who had held a controlling interest in the Georgia Championship Wrestling territory in the early 1980s -- sold their majority stake in the company and its Saturday timeslot on WTBS to WWE Chairman Vincent K. McMahon, giving WWE its first national platform and effectively putting GCW out of business.
 While McMahon sold everything to Jim Crockett less than a year later, it was one of the first steps in turning WWE into the global phenomenon it is today.

 Gerald Brisco retired soon after that and began working in the WWE front office.
 As a close confidant of the WWE Chairman, Brisco found his way back to television in the late-1990s.
-He and fellow associate Pat Patterson -- dubbed "The Stooges" by some -- stood faithfully at McMahon's side as he battled the liked of "Stone Cold" Steve Austin and his own children.
+He and fellow associate Pat Patterson -- dubbed "The Stooges" by some -- stood faithfully at McMahon's side as he battled the likes of "Stone Cold" Steve Austin and his own children.
 Brisco also stepped into the ring from time to time, even winning the Hardcore Championship twice in 2000 -- which eventually led to the infamous Hardcore Evening Gown Match between Brisco and Patterson at King of the Ring 2000.

 The Brisco Brothers also used their record of tag team excellence in the world outside the ring.
-Along with another brother, Bill, the Briscos have owned and operated The Brisco Brothers Body Shop in the Tampa, Fla., area for more than 30 years.
+Along with another brother, Bill, the Briscos have owned and operated The Brisco Brothers Body Shop in the Tampa, Fla. area for more than 30 years.
 The Brisco Brothers Body Shop has become an iconic establishment on the Sun Coast, much like its owners were inside the squared circle.

 In 2008, The Brisco Brothers were recognized for their achievements in sports-entertainment with induction into the WWE Hall of Fame.
-While there may be an overwhelming rivalry between Texas and Oklahoma, Lone Star native JBL put that aside for one night to induct two Okies he has become very close with.
+While there may be an intense rivalry between Texas and Oklahoma, Lone Star native JBL put that aside for one night to induct two Okies he has become very close with.

-On his own, Gerald Brisco is one of the most decorated Superstars in sports-entertainment history, and a bona fide legend in Florida and the southeastern Untied States.
+On his own, Gerald Brisco is one of the most decorated Superstars in sports-entertainment history and a bona fide legend in Florida and the southeastern Untied States.
 Paired together, however, the Brisco Brothers are icons of sports-entertainment in another stratosphere altogether.